demarchidaniele/uWSPRBeacon/README.md

 Missing Features:

- - A password protection for parameters
+ - A password protection for parameters.

 --------------------------------------------------